-Self-hosted Retool 4.0 and 3.334 stable updates
+Self-hosted Retool 4.0 stable update

 Update your Retool instance to apply the latest bug fixes and security patches.